 CAMRIS & SAIF meet once every two weeks on a Tuesday to review all applications.
 At the end of that day, they will give you an account (either a PRODEV account for unfunded protocol development projects or another name if the project is funded) and time on the appropriate MRI scanner you requested on the application.
 TECHDEV accounts are also available but restricted to pulse sequence development and testing only.

-Clinical MRI scanners
+Research MRI scanners

 There are a several PC and Mac desktop computers in the lab.
 If you have your own computer, please ask the appropriate personnel below for software and hardware requirements.

 Some dual-boot (Linux & Windows XP) Dell PCs are for pulse sequence programming for the Siemens clinical scanners.
 The software for this is called IDEA and the latest version is installed .
 The computers may be used for non-pulse programming related work as well such as data processing.
-Please contact Hari Hariharan at the CMROI with any questions.
+Please contact Dr. Hari Hariharan at the CMROI with any questions.

 Unsorted DICOM-type images obtained from the clinical MRI scanners must be sorted using IDL software prior to analysis.
 To obtain a copy of IDL for your PC, contact Ari Borthakur.
 Conversely, images may be downloaded directly to your PC laptop from the scanner itself and need not be sorted using IDL.
-For more information on how to obtain sorted DICOM images directly from the scanner, contact Hari Hariharan.
+For more information on how to obtain sorted DICOM images directly from the scanner, please contact Dr. Hari Hariharan.

 (2) Image Analysis

 Sorted Siemens images are of type DICOM (.dcm).
 For mapping (T2ρ, T1ρ, T2, T1, etc.), a series of DICOM images may be processed using software in IDL.
-To obtain custom-written mapping programs in either language, contact Hari Hariharan.
+To obtain custom-written mapping programs in either language, please contact Dr. Hari Hariharan.

 Scheduling MRI exams on clinical scanners